-Set the upper and lower thresholds for resistance and voltage in the ΩV mode (300 m Ω range), and indicate whether the measurement value exceeds the upper or lower thresholds by sounding the beeper.
+Set the upper and lower thresholds for resistance and voltage in the ΩV mode (300 $m\Omega$ range), and indicate whether the measurement value exceeds the upper or lower thresholds by sounding the beeper.

-Resistance Voltage : Upper threshold value 150.00 m Ω , Lower threshold value 100.00 m Ω
+Voltage

-: Upper threshold value 15.2000 V, Lower threshold value 15.0000 V
+: Upper threshold value 150.00 m Ω , Lower threshold value 100.00 m Ω : Upper threshold value 15.2000 V, Lower threshold value 15.0000 V

-Confirm that the Comparator function is OFF.
+Confirm that the comparator function is off.

-First make sure the Comparator function is disabled.
-Settings cannot be changed while the Comparator function is enabled.
-Press the COMP key, if necessary, to disable the Comparator function.
+(Settings cannot be changed while the Comparator function is enabled.
+Press the COMP key to disable the comparator function.)

-2 $\Omega V/\Omega/V$ Select the ΩV measurement mode.
+Ων/Ω/ν Select the ΩV measurement mode.

-Select the Resistance measurement range (for this example, the 300 m Ω range).
+Select the resistance measurement range (for this example, the 300 m Ω range).

-4 Select the voltage measurement range (for this example, the 60 V range).
+Select the voltage measurement range (for this example, the 100 V range).

-Press so that the indicated position blinks, and select the comparison method for the comparator (here, HIGH/LOW).
+Press so that the indicated position blinks, and select the comparison method for the comparator (for this example, HIGH/LOW).